GuiDupont/Ethernaut_solutions/README.md

 6. You can find an explanation of the attack method at the bottom of each script.

 7. It is possible that OpenZeppelin changes levels code source or solidity version.
-So be careful, my solution might get outdated.
+So be careful, my solutions might get outdated.

 Note: The attack will only be executed in a local fork.
 You can run ```npx hardhat run scripts/<script path> --network mumbai``` to execute it on mumbai.